 We encourage you to design and produce your own booklet covers, co-brand the material, and create your own referral information for your area or country on the back pages.

-Again, if your language does not appear on this list, we will work with you to secure the needed translations.
+Again, if a translation in your language is not available, we will work with you to secure the needed translations.
 A university-based translation would be best.
-If a quality translation is made available to our other instructors, your training will be free.

 After training, QPR participants should be able to: